-Truth sensors:
+8. Truth sensors:

 Truth or Calibration Wavefront Sensor is used to calibrate biases that arise when using LGS in an adaptive optics system.
-The biases are principally caused by the elongated nature of the LGS when views by subapertures of the laser guide star wavefront sensor and the changing sodium layer density pro_le.
-The truth WFS measures this bias by sensing the wavefront from a natural star.
+The biases are principally caused by the elongated nature of the LGS when viewed by sub-apertures of the laser guide star wavefront sensor and the changing sodium layer density profile.
+The truth wavefront sensor measures these biases by sensing the wavefront from a point source (a natural star).
 These biases are slowly varying and are of a low spatial order.
-As such, a natural guide stars WFS using long exposures and only measuring the lowest spatial wavefront error is sufficient.
+So, a natural guide stars WFS using long exposures and only measuring the lowest spatial wavefront error is sufficient.